CTSA: quarterly instalments: credit interest

 - the normal due date (nine months and one day after the end of the accounting period).

 Credit interest is given at a higher rate than repayment interest under ICTA88/S826.

 REG8 amends ICTA88/S826 to provide for credit interest for both:

 - large companies, for early payment or overpayment of instalments, and

 Credit interest can never run from a date earlier than the due date for the first instalment payment.

 If the company is not required to pay by instalments, credit interest cannot run from a date earlier than what would be the first instalment date if it were liable to make quarterly instalment payments.

-Like all interest payable under Section 826 for accounting periods ending on or after 1 July 1999, credit interest is taxable in computing profits for CT purposes (FA98/S34, see CTM92320).
+As with all interest payable under ICTA88/S826 for accounting periods ending on or after 1 July 1999, credit interest is taxable in computing profits for CT purposes: FA98/S34, see CTM92320.

 Regulation 8 of the Taxes (Interest Rate) (Amendment No 2) Regulations 1998 amends the Taxes (Interest Rate) Regulations 1989 by providing for credit interest to run at a higher rate than repayment interest.

-The formula for credit interest is reference rate minus 0.25%.
-The rate for repayment interest for CTSA accounting periods is reference rate minus 1%.
+The formula for credit interest is reference rate minus 0.25 per cent.
+The rate for repayment interest for CTSA accounting periods is reference rate minus 1 per cent